-- Is work engagement among respondents at the worksites in India different from work engagement among those working in the five "old-developed" countries and the five other "young-developing" countries after controlling for demographic factors, job characteristics, age, career stage, and life stage? - No, work engagement among respondents at the worksites in India is not significantly different from that of the respondents working in the two country clusters after controlling for demographic factors, job characteristics, and agerelated factors (that is, the differences in the work engagement scores between the worksites in India and the two country clusters are not statistically significant) (see Table 4.2a).
+- Is work engagement among respondents at the worksites in China different from work engagement among those working in the five "old-developed" countries and the five other "young-developing" countries after controlling for demographic factors, job characteristics, age, career stage, and life stage? - ⇒ No, work engagement among respondents at the worksites in China is not significantly different from that in the two country clusters after controlling for demographic factors, job characteristics, and age-related factors (that is, the differences in the work engagement scores between the respondents in China and the two country clusters are not statistically significant) (see Table 4.2a).

-3.1.3 Impact of Age, Career Stage, and/or Life Stage on Work Engagement

-- Does work engagement among respondents at the worksites in India vary by age group, career stage, and/or life stage once we control for demographic factors and job characteristics? - ⇒ No, work engagement among respondents at the worksites in India does not vary by age, career stage, and life stage (that is, the differences in the mean scores are not statistically significant after controlling for demographic factors and job characteristics) (see Tables 4.2b, 4.2b-1, 4.2c, and 4.2d).
+- 3.1.3 Impact of Age, Career Stage, and/or Life Stage on Work Engagement - Does work engagement among respondents at the worksites in China vary by age group, career stage, and/or life stage once we control for demographic factors and job characteristics? - ⇒ Yes, work engagement among respondents at the worksites in China varies by career stage (see Table 4.2c). - ⇒ No, work engagement among respondents at the worksites in China does not vary by age or life stage (that is, the differences in the mean scores are not statistically significant after controlling for demographic factors and job characteristics) (see Tables 4.2b and 4.2d).